h2oai/h2o-3/h2o-docs/src/product/upgrade/RChanges.md

 For example, in previous versions, if `apply` on `MARGIN` was equal to `2`, then 200 rows would be returned in one column.
 Now, 200 columns are produced in one row.

-To revert to the previous behavior, use `transpose`.
+To revert to the previous behavior, use the transpose function using the R command `t`.

 ##Temp Management

-For users who regularly remove the temp directory files manually, the temp management rules have been improved in the following ways:
+For users who regularly remove the temporary data frames and keys manually, the temp management rules have been improved in the following ways:

 - For a data frame created in R: